Petitions for rule making—five-year review of rules, 4.1, 4.3

 HUMAN SERVICES DEPARTMENT

-The Human Services Department hereby proposes to amend Chapter 4, "Petitions for Rule Making," Iowa Administrative Code.
+The Human Services Department hereby amends Chapter 4, "Petitions for Rule Making," Iowa Administrative Code.

 Legal Authority for Rule Making